Murder of Lea Mek: Aftermath

 Officer Greg Carroll from the El Monte Police Department was the first to arrive on scene.
 The hall still smelt of gunpowder and it was silent inside, with people still cowering behind pool tables in shock over the shooting.
 At the time of the shooting, the hall was filled with around fifty people, some of whom were children.
 Four hidden surveillance cameras recorded the incident in black and white.
 The cameras recorded no audio however.
 Yang was identified as the killer because of the video tapes and was captured at a later date.
 He was sentenced to life in prison for the murder.
+He was Paroled in 2020.
 The other shooter was also captured and sentenced to 10 years in jail on condition he pled guilty to the crime, which he did.

 The murder of Mek is a key incident between the Wah Ching and Asian Boyz.
 It caused even more tension and rivalry between the two gangs.
 Authorities claim the murder inspired a chain reaction of gang violence which led to ten other murders in the LA area.
 Six months later, the Asian Boyz carried out a revenge hit by performing a drive-by shooting on the Wah Ching at a San Marino High School graduation party, which led to the deaths of two Asian youths.